30 september 2022

 Eurofound research on new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.
 As platform work continues to grow and diversify, ongoing research looks at the employment and working conditions of selected types of platform work.

-Eurofound will also put more focus on assessing the effectiveness of policy initiatives to tackle identified challenges related to platform workers’ employment and working conditions.
+Eurofound is also focusing on assessing the effectiveness of policy initiatives to tackle identified challenges related to platform workers’ employment and working conditions.

 Key topics relate to the representation of platform workers, negotiation of working conditions, provision of insurance and social protection or taxation.
 The Agency will continue to monitor the evolution of the platform economy through its web repository.